Logo Voyage

 Understand

 In the early 1600s the village thrived on pilchard fishing and piracy.
-Everyone was in on the piracy: the sailors, the law and customs officers, the landowners; probably even the pilchards were in on it.
-But in 1631 Baltimore was attacked by a rival band of pirates from North Africa; the village was destroyed, at least 100 were carried off into slavery, and the survivors fled inland to Skibbereen.
-The village was virtually abandoned until the 19th century, and its regeneration was hampered by famine and remoteness.
-It's nowadays a resort village with a population in 2016 of 232, but many more in summer.
+Everyone was in on the piracy: the sailors, the law and customs officers, the landowners, probably even the pilchards were in on it.
+But in 1631 Baltimore was attacked by a rival band of pirates from North Africa: the village was destroyed, over 100 were carried off into slavery, and the survivors fled inland to Skibbereen.
+The place was abandoned until the 19th century, and its regeneration was hampered by famine and remoteness.
+It's nowadays a resort village with a population in 2022 of 400, but many more visitors in summer.

 Get in

-By car leave N71 at Skibbereen and follow R595.
+By road leave N71 at Skibbereen and follow R595.

 Get around